 Additional whistleblower protections

-In 2012, Congress passed the Whistleblower Protection Enhancement Act of 2012 to substantially strengthen protections for federal whistleblowers.
-Those additional protections included:
+Congress passed the Whistleblower Protection Enhancement Act of 2012 to substantially strengthen protections for federal whistleblowers.
+Those additional protections included the following:

-- creating enhanced remedies for workers who have been subjected to retaliatory actions; and
+- Creating enhanced remedies for workers who have been subjected to retaliatory actions.

-In addition, other laws passed in the 2000s, such as the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Sarbanes-Oxley Act, and the Department of Veterans Affairs Accountability and Whistleblower Protection Act, offer protections for workers who act as whistleblowers.
+In addition, other laws passed in the 2000s, such as the Dodd-Frank Act, the Sarbanes-Oxley Act, and the Department of Veterans Affairs' Office of Accountability and Whistleblower Protection, offer protections for workers who act as whistleblowers.